microsoft/r-server-loan-credit-risk/README.md

     https://microsoft.github.io/r-server-loan-credit-risk?p=hdi
 ```

-The three values that can be specified are: `cig` (Azure AI Gallery), `onp` (On-Prem), `hdi` (HDInsight).
+The three values that can be specified are: `cig` ('Deploy to Azure' button), `onp` (On-Prem), `hdi` (HDInsight).
 Any other values are ignored, which means the site stays in its current configuration.
 The initial default for the site is `cig`.

 ### Specifying Platform Specific Content

-When you have  some content that pertains to only one of the above solutions, add it to the page in a tag, setting the class to one of the three values: `cig` (Azure AI Gallery), `onp` (On-Prem), `hdi` (HDInsight).
+When you have  some content that pertains to only one of the above solutions, add it to the page in a tag, setting the class to one of the three values: `cig` ('Deploy to Azure' button), `onp` (On-Prem), `hdi` (HDInsight).
 The content inside these divs are visible only when the corresponding solution path is chosen.
 For example, in the code below, only one of the sentences would ever be visible on the website:

 ```html
 <div class="cig"> This sentence will only appear when the CIG solution has been chosen.</div>